futres/fovt-data-pipeline/README.md

 This example uses a file that has already been pre-processed (`sample_data_processed.csv`) and tagged with labels that exist in our ontology.
 Output is stored in `data/output` and uses processing directives stored in the `config` directory.

 # Complete Process
 Here we follow the complete process for processing FuTRES data.
-It begins with fetching data from GEOME as well as VertNet.
+It begins with fetching data from GEOME and VertNet.
 The steps below are completed sequentially with outputs from earlier steps, used to feed into outputs from later steps.

- * Process data using the ```python fetch.py``` script in this repository.
+## STEP 1: Pre-processing
+Pre-processing functions to obtain data from remote sources and populating data tables that are used in the reasoning step.
 This provides summary statistics for the [FuTRES website](https://futres.org/) as well as assembling all data sources into a single file in `data/futres_data_processed.csv`.
 Importantly, this step reports any data that has been removed from the data set during processing into an error log: `data/futres_data_with_errors.csv`
-  * Run the loader code to load data into elasticsearch ```python loader.py```.
-This script looks for output in `data/output/output_reasoned_csv/data*.csv`

-## STEP 1: Pre-processing
-Pre-processing functions to obtain data from remote sources and populating data tables that are used in the reasoning step.

 ### Installation
 First, we need to setup our environment to be able to connect to remote local stores and setup our python working environment: